Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical Emissions: Implications from the SFRF

-Figure \ref{fig:SFRFparam_evo} shows the resulting evolution of ${\rm SFR}^*$.
+Figure \ref{fig:SFRFparam_evo} shows the resulting evolution of the ${\rm SFR}^*$.
 At $z\lesssim3$, results with various probes are roughly consistent with each other, although the estimations from H$\alpha$ LF give slightly lower values.
-As discussed by \citet{smit_star_2012}, this may originate in an incomplete sampling or inappropriate correction for the dust extinction of the H$\alpha$ LFs.
+As discussed by \citet{smit_star_2012}, this may be originated from an incomplete sampling or inappropriate correction for the dust attenuation of the H$\alpha$ LFs.
 The ${\rm SFR}^*$ decreases from $z\sim2$ to the local by $\sim1$ dex, which means the star formation activities in galaxies are typically suppressed from $z\sim2$ to the present universe.
 Recent hydrodynamical cosmological simulation claimed that the main mechanism of this quenching is AGN feedback \citep[e.g.,][]{katsianis_evolution_2017}.
+Other observational studies \citep[][]{harikane_goldrush_2022} claimed this quenching is attributed to a decrease of the dark-matter accretion rate onto halos due to the cosmic expansion.

 At $z\gtrsim3$, the ${\rm SFR}^*$s estimated with the approach using rest-frame UV to optical data (red symbols in Figure \ref{fig:SFRFparam_evo}) show as high values as that at $z\sim2$, while those from rest-frame UV LFs (blue symbols in Figure \ref{fig:SFRFparam_evo}) show lower values than at $z\sim2$ by $\sim1$ dex throughout $z\gtrsim3$.
 With the previous measurements using rest-frame UV LFs, ${\rm SFR}^*$ is thought to decrease from $z\sim2$ to $z\sim8$ \citep[e.g.,][]{smit_star_2012}.
-However, the SFRF measurements using rest-frame optical data indicate ${\rm SFR}^*$ is roughly constant from $z\sim2$ to $z\sim6$ and may decrease above $z\sim6$.
-Since the parameter ${\rm SFR}^\star$ is sensitive to the high-SFR end of the SFRF, this evolution of ${\rm SFR}^\star$ suggests that the high-SFR end of the SFRF grows as early as by $z\sim6$, or in the epoch of reionization, to a similar value as at $z\sim2$ when the star formation activity in the universe reaches its peak.
+However, the SFRF measurements using rest-frame optical data indicate the ${\rm SFR}^*$ is roughly constant from $z\sim2$ to $z\sim6$ and may decrease above $z\sim6$.
+Since the parameter ${\rm SFR}^\star$ is sensitive to the high-SFR end of the SFRF, this evolution of the ${\rm SFR}^\star$ suggests that the high-SFR end of the SFRF grows as early as by $z\sim6$, or in the epoch of reionization, to a similar value as at $z\sim2$ when the star formation activity in the universe reaches its peak.